When RAG Hurts: Diagnosing and Mitigating Attention Distraction in Retrieval-Augmented LVLMs: Generalizability across VLMs

-To verify the universality of our approach, we extend \ours{}s to more LVLM structures such as Qwen3-VL \citep{qwen3technicalreport}.
-As shown in Table~\ref{tab:model_families}, \ours{} consistently improves performance across all tested families, demonstrating that the attention distraction is a fundamental issue in retrieval-augmented LVLM, and our solution is model-agnostic.
+To verify the universality of our approach, we extend \ours{}s to more VLM structures such as Qwen3-VL \cite{qwen3technicalreport}, InternVL-3.5 \cite{wang2025internvl3}, Phi3V \cite{abdin2024phi}, GLM-4.5V \cite{hong2025glm} and Qwen2.5-VL with larger parameters.
+As shown in Table~\ref{tab:model_families}, \ours{} consistently improves performance across all tested families, demonstrating that the attention distraction is a fundamental issue in VLM RAG, and our solution is model-agnostic.